A $p$-adic arithmetic inner product formula: Introduction

 \section{Introduction}

 In 1986, Gross and Zagier published a groundbreaking formula relating the heights of Heegner points on modular curves to derivatives of $L$-functions, known as the Gross--Zagier formula \cite{GZ86}.
 For a cuspidal eigenform $f$ of weight $2$, an imaginary quadratic field $K$ and an unramified Dirichlet character $\xi$ of $K$, the formula shows, under the so-called Heegner condition (which implies that the Rankin--Selberg $L$-function $L(s,f,\xi)$ vanishes at the center $1$), that up to some explicit constant, $L'(1,f,\xi)$ equals the N\'{e}ron--Tate height of $H_\xi(f)$ -- the $f$-isotypic component of the $K$-Heegner point weighted by $\xi$ on a modular curve.
-Shortly after, Perrin-Riou found the same story in the $p$-adic world \cite{PR87}.
-Namely, she constructed a $p$-adic analogue of the (complex) $L$-function as a $p$-adic measure $\sL_p(f,\xi)$ on the Iwasawa algebra that interpolates $L(1,f\otimes\chi,\xi)$ where $\chi$ is a Dirichlet character ramified only at $p$, assuming that $f$ is ordinary at $p$ and $p$ splits in $K$.
-She then showed that under the Heegner condition, up to some explicit constant, the derivative of the $p$-adic $L$-function $\sL_p(f,\xi)$ at the trivial character equals the $p$-adic height of $H_\xi(f)$ -- this is referred as the \emph{$p$-adic Gross--Zagier formula}.
+Shortly after, Perrin-Riou found an analogous result in the $p$-adic world \cite{PR87}.
+Namely, she constructed a $p$-adic analogue of the (complex) $L$-function as a $p$-adic measure $\sL_p(f,\xi)$ in the Iwasawa algebra that interpolates $L(1,f\otimes\chi,\xi)$ where $\chi$ is a Dirichlet character ramified only at $p$, assuming that $f$ is ordinary at $p$ and $p$ splits in $K$.
+Then she proved that under the same Heegner condition, up to some explicit constant, the derivative of the $p$-adic $L$-function $\sL_p(f,\xi)$ at the trivial character equals the $p$-adic height of $H_\xi(f)$ -- this is known as the \emph{$p$-adic Gross--Zagier formula}.